 Original Super Glue has come a long way since 1958.

 The product shares the great properties of other CA glues, in that it bonds almost instantly to any surface and is extremely strong once it’s cured.

-The Original Superglue company have also attempted to differentiate themselves by offering unique bottle and applicator formats, for ultimate consumer choice.
+The Original Superglue company has also attempted to differentiate itself by offering unique bottle and applicator formats, for ultimate consumer choice.